Sharp v. Watts Regulator Co., Case No. 8:16-cv-00200-JFB-TDT

 Settlement Benefits - What you get if you qualify

 Follow the instructions on the Claim Form to receive a payment under these Settlements.
 All Claim Forms must be submitted along with any necessary supporting documentation or information.
-Claims may be submitted online or mailed by First-Class United States Mail, postage prepaid, to the Claims Administrator:
+Claims may be submitted via email at firstname.lastname@example.org or mailed by First-Class United States Mail, postage prepaid, to the Claims Administrator:

 Watts Claims Administrator P.O.
 Box 4259 Portland, OR 97208-4259

-You cannot submit your Claim Form and accompanying materials by telephone or online.
+You cannot submit your Claim Form and accompanying materials by telephone.
 If you change your address and want to receive a Claim Form or any payment owed to you at your new address, you should notify the Claims Administrator of your new address by sending written notice of your change of address to the Claims Administrator at the address above.

 Claim Forms are available here or by calling 1-877-845-3575.
 You may request one by writing to Watts Claims Administrator, P.O.
 Box 4259, Portland, OR 97208-4259.Back To Top